MyPillow CEO says FBI seized his phone at Hardee’s

 The agents then told Lindell they had a warrant to seize his cellphone and ordered him to turn it over, he said.
 On a video version of his podcast, Lindell displayed a letter signed by an assistant U.S. attorney in Colorado that said prosecutors were conducting an “official criminal investigation of a suspected felony” and noted the use of a federal grand jury.

+“This does not look good for people that think that these agencies are being politicized,” former federal prosecutor Katie Cherkasky said Wednesday night on NewsNation’s “Banfield.”

+“Mike Lindell is one of the most prominent purveyors of the election (was) stolen claims.
+And to many people, this is about his First Amendment rights and his opinion that the election was stolen.
+And it looks very political.”

 The circumstances of the investigation were unclear.
-The Justice Department did not immediately respond Tuesday night to a request for comment about the seizure or the investigation.
+The Justice Department did not immediately respond to a request for comment about the seizure or the investigation.

 “Without commenting on this specific matter, I can confirm that the FBI was at that location executing a search warrant authorized by a federal judge,” FBI spokeswoman Vikki Migoya said in an email.